-- Each line begins, and ends, with a \$ sign. - All commands are made of Capital letters. - Each command is immediately adjacent to the first \$ sign. - There is one space between the command and the next parameter. - There is one space between the last parameter and the ending \$ sign. - In multi-parameter commands, parameters are separated by a comma. - One space should be inserted between comma and each adjacent parameter. - It is highly recommended to begin each configuration file with RSD then VAL then UNT if these are not the default. - It is highly recommended to end each configuration file with RST and then disconnect / reconnect power. - It is highly recommended to set the commands in the same order as presented in the table V.5.2 below.
-Only necessary commands should be included. - Other combinations, while not illegal, may result in setup misinterpretation.
+- Each line begins, and ends, with a \$ sign. - Commands are case insensitive. - Each command is immediately adjacent to the first \$ sign. - There is one space between the command and the next parameter. - In multi-parameter commands, parameters are separated by a comma. - It is highly recommended to begin each configuration file with RSD then VAL then UNT. - It is highly recommended to end each configuration file with RST and then disconnect / reconnect power.

+Other combinations, while not illegal, may result in setup misinterpretation.